bigmickey/bigmickey.github.io/_technology/BuildingASimpleWebsite.md

     firebase init

-This time it became clear that the author of the original article must have already configured Firebase.
+This time I was presented with:

          ######## #### ########  ######## ########     ###     ######  ########
          ##        ##  ##     ## ##       ##     ##  ##   ##  ##       ##